-Full 2014 Chevrolet Corvette Stingray
+Used 2014 Chevrolet Corvette Stingray

 Recently, we were making small talk with a top engineer from an import luxury automaker and asked him what his personal car was.
 We expected him to have some sort of flawlessly crafted über-machine parked in his garage.
 C63.
 M3.
 911. That kind of thing.
 Instead, he said he had a Corvette.
 He paused, perhaps noting our perplexed look.
 "I love all that torque," he added in his thickly accented English, using his hand to imitate his foot pressing down on a gas pedal.

-Corvette: who knew it was America's biggest automotive export for guilty pleasure entertainment?
+Corvette: Who knew it was America's biggest automotive export for guilty pleasure entertainment?

 But with the 2014 Chevrolet Corvette Stingray ("Stingray" is once again part of the Corvette name), there might not be much guilt associated with the pleasure anymore.
 Oh sure, this redesigned Corvette still has the bonkers V8 power, massive tires, outlandish grip and the "look at me!" styling that makes a Vette a Vette.
 But Chevrolet has addressed many of the car's less appealing qualities, at least in the context of other world-class sports cars.

 Action item number one: interior quality.
 This was the previous Corvette's biggest letdown, and we're pleased to report it's gotten the most attention from Chevy's designers.
 The materials used are of higher quality, and prominent leather stitching lends a premium vibe.
 Also improved are the seats, which are more supportive for aggressive driving.
 Chevy is even offering optional performance seats this time around, which offer even more bolstering.
 Finally, the overall design is more driver-focused and highlighted by a bigger main touchscreen that supports the brand's latest MyLink electronics interface.